ag-fx/AgentSim/Readme.md

 school project.

-if you are thinking about masters at fri.uniza.sk ....stop
+if you are thinking about masters at fri.uniza.sk ....i like you crazy son of a ...

 JavaFX css by [agix-material-fx](https://bitbucket.org/agix-material-fx/materialfx-material-design-for-javafx/src/master/)